syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ---
 layout: post
 title: Built-in-themes in Blazor Component | Syncfusion
-description: Learn here all about how to check out the documentation for built-in-themes in Blazor and it's elements.
+description: Learn here all about how to check out the documentation for built-in-themes in Blazor, its elements, and more.
 platform: Blazor
 component: Appearance
 documentation: ug